Ajmayen27/Collection-Framework/README.md

 containsKey() – Takes O(1) time on average; in the worst case, it can take O(n) time.

 Iteration – Takes O(n) time, where n is the number of elements in the map, because it follows the linked list structure to maintain order.

+TreeMap:
+TreeMap is a class that implements the NavigableMap interface and extends the AbstractMap class.
+The TreeMap class stores its elements in a red-black tree structure, which is a type of self-balancing binary search tree.
+This ensures that the elements are always sorted in a natural order (or according to a specified comparator).
+When an element is added, it is placed into the tree in its correct sorted position.
+If a key is re-inserted, its value is updated, but the sorting order remains intact.

+Implements NavigableMap interface

+Extends AbstractMap class

+Maintains elements in sorted order (natural order or custom order defined by a comparator)

+Internal data structure is a red-black tree

+Dynamic Size

+Does not allow null keys (if natural ordering or comparator is used) but allows multiple null values

+Does not allow duplicate keys, but allows duplicate values

+Cannot use primitive data types (e.g., int, float, double); must use their wrapper classes (e.g., Integer, Float, Double)

+Best for maintaining sorted order while providing efficient retrieval, insertion, and deletion

+Time Complexity:
+put() – Takes O(log n) time because it needs to maintain the balanced tree structure.

+get() – Takes O(log n) time as it searches the tree.

+remove() – Takes O(log n) time because it needs to rebalance the tree after removal.

+containsKey() – Takes O(log n) time as it searches the tree.

+Iteration – Takes O(n) time, where n is the number of elements in the map, because it traverses the tree in sorted order.